bondy-io/bondy_docs/docs/concepts/why_bondy.md

 The result in a complex technology solution prone to inefficiencies, delays and fatigue hindering the success of business initiatives.

 Bondy is our contribution to solve the problem and it was born out of our own necessity.
-We have used Bondy in production for serveral years achieving a reduction in time-to-market
+We have used Bondy in production for serveral years achieving a reduction in time-to-market.

 <!--
 ## An overwhelming accidental complexity